 But there is further evidence that the evil course was wilfully pursued.

-In Sir Francis's answer to an address from the late Assembly, he used the tollowing language, which under a solemn impression of its truth and importance, he repeated in his speech at the prorogation: "To appeal to the people is unconstitutional as well as unwise; to appeal to their passions is wrong."
-In the first place, sir, no other than a sworn Orangeman would think it unconstitutional or unwise to appeal to the PEOPLE.
-Are they such cyphers, such a mere flock of "Peasants," (I had almost said Pheasants) as to be deemed unworthy of being appealed to, upon matters transcendantly affecting their happiness and liberties?
-Are the people nothing, and Sir Francis everything?
-This implies the utmost contempt for the community at large, reserving all honor and wisdom to himself and the few about him as instruments for carrying on the government of the many!
-But why was he, who taught this doctrine even from the throne, himself guilty of such unconstitutional and unwise conduct as to appeal to the people through his various inflammatory addresses?
-Why did he, after denouncing it as wrong, appeal to their passions; yes, all their passions; yea more, their worst passions?
+In Sir Francis's answer to an address from the late Assembly, he used the following language, which under a solemn impression of its truth and importance, he repeated in his speech at the prorogation:-" To appeal to the people is unconstitutional as well as unwise; to appeal to their passions is wrong."
+In the first place, sir, no other than a sworn Orangeman would think it unconstitutional or unwise to appeal to the propers.
+Are they such cyphers, such a mere fluck of "Peasants," (I had almost said Pheasants) as to be deemed unworthy of being appealed to, upon matters transcendantly affects.

+ting their happiness and liberties?
+Are the people nothing, and Sir Francis every thing !-This implies the utmost contempt for the community at large, reserving all honor and wisdom to himself and the few about him as instruments for carrying on the government of the many!
+But why was he, who taught this doctrine even from the throne, himself guilty of such unconstitutional and unwise conduct as to appeal to the people through his various inflammatory addresses!
+Why did he, after denouncing it as wrong, appeal to their passions; ves, all their passions; yea more, their worst passions?
 It was, therefore, done wilfully.
-It was a violation of a known duty.
-He preached from the throne the iniquity of making "appeals to the people's passions," and yet to get "the electors on board one and the same boat with his character," and thereby carry the elections, he did not scruple to sacrifice virtue at the shrine of expediency, and do the very deed, he had for another purpose publicly condemned.
-It would make a syllogism-"To appeal to the passions or the people is wrong;" but Sir Francis has appealed to their passions, and their worst passions: therefore Sir Francis has done wrong, very wrong.
-How, then, can we vote for this report, which wholly acquits him?
+It was a violation of a known duy.
+He preached from the throne the iniquity of making "appeals to the people's passions," and yet to got "the electors on board one and the same boat with his charactor," and thereby carry the elections, he did not seruple to sacrifice virtue at the shrine of expediency, and do the very deed, he had for another purpose publicly condemned.
+It wo'd make a syllogism-" To appeal to the passions of the people is wrong;" but Sir Francis has appealed to their passions, and their worst passions: therefore Sir Francis has done wrong, very wrong-How, then, can we vote for this report, which wholly acquite him?
 Impossible.

-Dr. Duncombe must not be entirely forgotten.
-It must upon the whole he admitted, without descending to detail, that his allegations against Sir Francis are very moderate when compared with even the little that has been as yet disclosed respecting his patronage of Orangeism, his share of intrigues with land patents, and his poisonous addresses to the electors of the country.
+Dr. Dancombe must not be entirely forgotten.
+I must upon the whole be admitted, without descending to detail, that his allegations against Sir Francis are very moderate when compared with even the little that has been as yet disclosed respecting his patronage of Orangoism, his share of intrigues with land patents, and his poisonous addresses to the electors of the country.